-Okay, so you're all booked for your photo shoot!
+Okay, so you're all booked for your family photo shoot with your NH photographer!
 Now what...just wait for the date and show up to your session?
 Hey, if that's what you want to do, it's totally fine with me!
 Sometimes life gets too busy to do any planning for photos and what's important to you is documenting you as a family and remembering that you were together, and the thought of getting ready for photos is exhausting to you.
-If this sounds like you, a documentary shoot might be the one for you, but I've got another blog for that later.
-For today, I'm gonna be talking to the families who want that "one good family photo to hang up or send to grandma" and want to be as prepared as possible.
+If this sounds like you, a documentary/family story session might be the one for you, but I've got another blog for that later.
+Today, I'm gonna be talking to the families who want that "one good family photo to hang up or send to grandma" and want to be as prepared as possible.
 After all, you're investing time and money into this!

-So here are a few tips for you, inspired by the questions I get asked the most.
+So here are a few tips for your family photos, inspired by the questions I get asked the most.

 Plan Your Outfits